sitMCella/azure-postgresql-backup-wal-g/README.md

 ## Introduction

-The following projects uses WAL-G to take backups of one Azure Database for PostgreSQL Flexible Server.
+The following project use WAL-G to take backups of an Azure Database for PostgreSQL – Flexible Server instance.

 ## Requirements